 SI.
-Particulars Particulars 1.
-The Company has complied with the requirements under the SEBI (Listing Obligations and Disclosure Requirements) Retions, 2015, except the following: As per Regulation 17(1) of SEBI (LODR) Reg, 2015, where the Chairman of the board of directors is a nonexecutive director, atleast one third of the board of directors shall comprise of Independent Directors and where the listed entity does not have a regular non- executive chairperson, atleast half of the board of directors shall comprise of Independent directors.
-Consequent to the resignation of Justice Shri K C Bhanu (Rtd) Independent Director of the Company with effect from 19th Jun 2021, the Company is required to appoint one Independent Director on the Board.
-We have been given to understand that since the Company is admitted to NCLT, Hyderabad and currently there is a stay from NCLAT, Chennai, the Company is not in a position to fulfill the requirement but however, the Company is in the process of identifying a suitable candidate for the appointment of Independent Director.
+Particulars 1.
+The Company has complied with the requirements under the SEBI (Listing Obligations and Disclosure Requirement Regulations, 2015, except the following: As per Regulation 17(1) of SEBI (LODR) Reg, 2015, where the Chairman of the board of directors is a nonexecutive direc- tor, atleast one third of the board of directors shall comprise of Independent Directors and where the listed entity does not have a regular non- executive chairperson, atleast half of the board of directors shall comprise of Independent directors.
+Consequent to the resignation of Justice Shri K C Bhanu (Rtd) Independent Director of the Company with effect from 19 Jun 2021, the Company is required to appoint one Independent Director on the Board.
+We have been given to understa that the Company was admitted to NCLT, vide Order dated August 27, 2021, passed by the Hon'ble NCLT, Hyderab Bench.
+The Company obtained a stay from NCLAT Chennai and stay is still continuing.
+The company is facing a complex pro- lem of identifying a suitable person with requisite competencies before the matter with NCLAT could be resolved.
+Due factors beyond the control of the Management, the Corporate Governance requirement in relation to appointment of o Independent Director could not be met during the FY.
+2022-23.
+However, we have been further informed that the Company is making all possible endeavors to appointment an Independ- ent Director to comply with the requirements in relation to the Composition of the Board of Directors.
 2. We have been given to understand that the company undertakes share transfer activity as a Category II - In House Share Transfer Agent and the Company has certified the number of complaints received from the investors and the number of complaints resolved during the financial year and there are no complaints pending as at the year-end as stated under Investor Grievance Redressal Column of the Company's Report on Corporate Governance.
 3. We have been given to understand that the Company was in receipt of clarification / observation Letters for which the Company duly replied to the Stock Exchanges.

-We certify that the company has complied in all material respects with the conditions of Corporate Governance as stipulated in the above mentioned Listing Agreement and Securities and Exchange Board of India (Listing Obligations and Disclosures Requirements Regulations, 2015).
+We certify that the company has complied in all material respects with the conditions of Corporate Governance as stipulated in the above mentioned Listing Agreement and Securities and Exchange Board of India (Listing Obligations and Disclosures Requirements Regulations, 2015) except as stated herein above.